People

 Kelly VanBeek was a MS student advised by Dr. Ward (2011-2012) who studied “Avian breeding ecology in soybean fields: Does no-till provide any benefits?”
 She is currently a Migratory Bird Biologist with the U.S. Fish and Wildlife Service in Madison, WI.

 John Andrews was a MS student advised by Dr. Ward (2010-2013) who studied “Habitat selection in restored grasslands: the role of social cues in settlement of grasshopper sparrows.”
-Currently he is the Assistant Director of the AZA Population Management Center at Lincoln Park Zoo in Chicago, IL.
+Currently the Assistant Director of the AZA Population Management Center at Lincoln Park Zoo in Chicago, IL.
 For more information about John and his current work.

 Courtney McCusker was a MS student advised by Dr. Ward and Dr. Jeffery Brawn (2006-2008) who studied “Seasonal responses of avian communities to invasive bush honeysuckles.”
 She is currently a Laboratory Technician and Learning Garden Assistant in the Biology Department at The College of Wooster, Wooster, OH.
 For more information about Courtney and her current work.